Cryozene/DocxToBB/README.md

 - **My headings are gone!**
 Please do not format the with special options, such as chapters, but as standard Paragraphs.
 Currently, any changes in size won't be inherited.
 This may change in a later version though.
 - **Everything is broken!**
-Please open an issue and describe the issue as detailed as possible or contact me by other means.
+Please open an issue and describe you problem(s) as detailed as possible or contact me through other means.
 I'll try to fix any bugs as fast as possible and add common problems to this section.